- What is BMJ Case Reports?

 - Who can write for BMJ Case Reports?

+2. What sort of case can I submit?
 We are interested in cases that have educational value – novelty or rarity are not important.
 Further information: What cases do we want to publish?
+We do not publish case reports that assess the efficacy or effectiveness of interventions.
+This includes case reports of patients enrolled in phase II trials.